Nightly Rate Too High? You’re Looking at the Wrong Problem

 Every vacation rental carries an internal threshold.
 Mortgage cost, utilities, labor, maintenance, management, turnover, and owner expectations all push the required nightly rate upward.
 On paper, that target can look reasonable because it reflects what the property needs to justify itself.

 The market does not care what the asset needs.
 It only responds to what comparable options make guests willing to pay.
-That is why a home can be financially logical for the owner and still be commercially misaligned in the market.
+That is why a home can make sense for the owner and still be misaligned in the market.

-This is where the nightly rate too high issue usually begins.
-The number is not high because it feels aggressive.
-It is high because the property depends on a rate that leaves too little room for consistent demand.
+This is where the nightly-rate problem usually begins.
+The number is not high because it sounds aggressive.
+It is high because the property depends on a rate that leaves too little room for steady demand.

 What the market will reliably pay